NethServer/ns8-docs/user_domains.rst

 The NS8 cluster can host multiple local account domains from different implementations.
 It is possible to configure and connect external LDAP services, too.
-Supported LDAP schema are
+Supported LDAP schemas are

 * Active Directory - `Samba <https://www.samba.org/>`_
 * Unix attributes `RFC2307 <https://www.rfc-editor.org/rfc/rfc2307>`_ - `OpenLDAP <https://www.openldap.org/>`_

-Besides choosing to bind an external provider or install a internal one, the administrator has to decide which backend type suits his needs.
+Besides choosing to bind an external provider or install an internal one, the administrator has to decide which backend type suits his needs.
 The *File server* (coming soon) application can authenticate SMB/CIFS clients only when using an Active Directory domain.
-On the other hand, the internal OpenLDAP provider is more easy to install and configure.
+On the other hand, the internal OpenLDAP provider is easier to install and configure.
 In the end, if the SMB file sharing protocol support is not required, an LDAP provider is the best choice.